srad/LiquidSands/README.md

 * It has been written by three students (one was I) and it was our first game project ever.
 * The guideline was to use the jMonkeyEngine Java game engine.

-* The game had to be
+The game had to follow these guidelines:

-* a round based Strategy game
+* be a round based Strategy game
-* on a hexagon field
+* play on a hexagon field
 * where two players play over a server against each other
 * and the maps are provided by the game server and must be generated dynamically by the game